mgable/hair-in-vogue/README.md

+This was my first foray into React.
+Just as a simple web site.

+## Create React App
 This project was bootstrapped with [Create React App](https://github.com/facebookincubator/create-react-app).

 Below you will find some information on how to perform common tasks.<br>